ravikiranvs/kf-demo/InstallationGuide/Harbor.md

 For developers pushing/pulling images from Harbor directly with Docker:

-### 1Configure Docker to trust the Harbor registry:
+### Configure Docker to trust the Harbor registry:

 Edit Docker Engine config (e.g. **Docker Desktop → Settings → Docker Engine**), and add your Harbor endpoint to `insecure-registries`: